isomerpages/imda-tradetrust/index.md

           linktext: Learn more
           url: ""
         - title: Transfer
-          description: "Transfer holdership or endorse a change of ownership from party to another. "
+          description: Transfer holdership or endorse a change of ownership from party to another.
           linktext: Learn more
           url: ""
 ---